reactioncommerce/reaction/packages/reaction-core/docs/methods.md

 ### createProduct

 The createProduct method creates a new product with an empty variant.
 All products have at least one variant with pricing and details.
+This method can only be triggered by users with an admin role.

 Usage: